 This popular event offers a NY steak or chicken BBQ dinner al fresco at the station with live music.
 Then take your seat on The Logger Steam Train for an excursion narrated by the conductor.
 Along the way you will recall the days of the Madera Sugar Pine Lumber Company’s logging operations, discover the trees of the Sierra National Forest, and find out why the Shay locomotive is unprecedented.
 Step off the train during a stopover at Lewis Creek Canyon for some fun and entertainment featuring live music or theater.
 Hear the whistle blow and see the Shay’s firebox glow under the night sky on your trip back to the station.

-A guest favorite for over 40 years!
+The Moonlight Special has been a guest favorite for over 40 years!
 Take a seat around the campfire and sing along with Sugar Pine, an acoustic string ensemble, to covers of some your favorite folk songs and oldies while stopped at Lewis Creek Canyon.
 Reservations recommended.

 Gold Rush City